awlu9547/ARGUS/readme.md

 | im4MEC        | Fremond et al.| [https://github.com/AIRMEC/im4MEC](https://github.com/AIRMEC/im4MEC) |

+### License

+This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

 ### Reference

 This article has been accepted for publication by Oxford University Press and a DOI has been pre-registered.
 Detailed information will be added soon.